riyersk/MovieTotalDomesticGrossPredictionProject/README.md

 boxmojo.py : This file contains the spider class I used to scrape the data from boxofficemojo.com.

-wrangle.ipynb : This file contains the code I used to clean the data and perform exploratory data analysis (EDA).

-model.ipynb : This file contains the code I used to build and validate my model.
+model.ipynb : This file contains the code I used to clean the data, perform exploratory data analysis (EDA), build my model, and validate my model.